jquery/learn.jquery.com/page/javascript-101/conditional-code.md

 In order to use flow control successfully, it's important to understand which kinds of values are "truthy" and which kinds of values are "falsy."
 Sometimes, values that seem like they should evaluate one way actually evaluate another.

 ```
-// Values that evaluate to true:
+// Values that evaluate to false:
-"0";
-"any string";
-[]; // An empty array.
+false
-{}; // An empty object.
+"" // An empty string.
-1; // Any non-zero number.
+NaN // JavaScript's "not-a-number" variable.
+null
+undefined // Be careful -- undefined can be redefined!
+0 // The number zero.
 ```

 ```
-// Values that evaluate to false:
+// Everything else evaluates to true, some examples:
+"0"
+"any string"
+[] // An empty array.
-""; // An empty string.
+{} // An empty object.
-NaN; // JavaScript's "not-a-number" variable.
-null;
-undefined; // Be careful -- undefined can be redefined!
-0; // The number zero.
+1 // Any non-zero number.
 ```

 ## Conditional Variable Assignment with the Ternary Operator